3nk1dev/For-The-People/Notes.md

 git push origin <branch_name>: Pushes a local branch to the origin remote.
 Git projects are usually managed on Github, a website that hosts Git projects for millions of users.
 With Github you can access your projects from anywhere in the world by using the ba

-TTTTT    A    X   X  EEEEE RRRR
-  T     A A   X   X  E     R    R
-  T    A   A    X    E     R    R
-  T    AAAAA    X    EEE   RRRR
-  T    A   A    X    E     R R
-  T    A   A  X   X  E     R  R
-  T    A   A  X   X  EEEEE R   R

   Congratulations!
 You learned how to use the command line to view and manipulate the filesystem.
 What can we generalize so far?